-If you’d like an expert opinion on the humidity levels in your crawl space, we offer free crawl space repair inspections in all of central Missouri and Eastern Kansas, including Kansas City, Columbia, Moberly, and Springfield.
+If you’d like an expert opinion on the humidity levels in your crawl space, we offer free crawl space repair inspections in all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, and Springfield.
 Call or email us today!

 How does humidity enter a crawl space?
 If the air outside is wet or humid, then your crawl space vents are bringing in moisture.
 Crawl space humidity leads to all of the following problems in your home:

 Humidity has a number of damaging effects on your crawl space.
 The buildup of humidity creates a perfect environment for mold to grow, which can cause health-hazardous impacts on you and your family.
 It can also ruin any wooden floorboards or support beams in your crawl space.

 Not only does it impact your crawl space but can also lead to other unwanted issues inside your home.
 The moisture buildup can cause the floor joists to become weak, resulting in sagging floors inside your home.

 Additionally, many pests (termites, carpenter ants, wood-eating beetles, crickets, etc.) love rotting, moldy wood.
 Your moisture and the issues it brings will be an invitation for them to move in.